OnePlus 9: release date, price, leaks, and all of the news

 Chinese smartphone maker OnePlus has made a name for itself with its affordable flagship Android phones.
 It's latest?
 The OnePlus 9 – a 5G phone rumoured to sport a high-quality 120Hz display and new camera tech linked to NASA.

-The ninth-generation phone is hotly tipped to arrive later this month, so there's not long to wait.
+The ninth-generation phone is set to touch down in just a couple of weeks.
 In the meantime, we've checked out all the most reliable leaks, tweets and rumours to build up a credible picture of the new OnePlus series, which is said to comprise the OnePlus 9, OnePlus 9 Pro and entry-level OnePlus 9R.

 So, should you start thinking about ditching your existing phone?
 How will it compare to the best smartphones we've tested?
 Here's everything we know about the family of OnePlus 9 phones so far...